kofiarthurs/share-drives/README.md

 <img src="https://imgur.com/FqZhVfM.png" height="80%" width="80%"/>

-We remove User (EA\Users) which is default OU in Active Directory that houses many groups.
-WE only want HR security group to access and the administrators.
+We remove User (EA\Users) which is the default OU in Active Directory that houses many groups.
+We only want the HR security group and the administrators to have access.
 </br>

 <img src="https://imgur.com/sTakVuY.png" height="80%" width="80%"/>